Do You Need a Graduate Degree in Journalism?

-Walden Siew, a News Editor with Investment News, is a 1995 graduate of Northwestern University's Medill School of Journalism.
+Walden Siew, editor of Investopia, is a 1995 graduate of Northwestern University's Medill School of Journalism.

 So you're thinking about getting a graduate degree in journalism.
 In that case -- if you've done your basic reporting -- you're probably getting a lot of contradictory advice.